Introduction

 }

-• given: defines feature setup and preconditions;
+• setup / given: defines feature setup and preconditions;

 • when: defines actions applied to the system under specification;